 The reaction of "The System" shall, at the discretion of the type approval authority, be checked under the influence of a failure in any individual unit by applying corresponding output signals to electrical units or mechanical elements in order to simulate the effects of internal faults within the unit.

-It is recommended that these tests include aspects that impact on vehicle controllability and user information (HMI aspects)."
+[The Technical Service shall verify ] that these tests include aspects that impact on vehicle controllability and user information (HMI aspects)."

 Paragraph 5., amend to read: